unsloppy

 Most AI writing tools churn out prose.
 That is not what you want from a generator.
 What you want is structure: a workable premise, a sense of who is in the room, and some indication of where the pressure is going to come from.
 Unsloppy's story generator returns a working title, core premise, character sketch, story engine, outline, and an opening sample.
 All of it is designed to be stolen, not admired.

 The output is one-shot.
-You type your idea, hit generate, and get a structured concept back in around thirty seconds.
+You type your idea, hit generate, and get a structured concept back quickly.
 There is no chat loop, no clarifying questions, no prompt engineering required.
 If the first output is not quite right, you change one word in your brief and run it again.
-The model being used — Qwen 3.6 — handles fiction premise work well.
-It does not hallucinate source material or invent genre conventions that don't exist.
+The public generator now favors a fast public model path for lower bounce risk, while the system prompt keeps the result focused on premise, character pressure, and usable structure.

 Genre makes a real difference to the brief